AlecxMoritz/javascript-100-gitbook/_book/01-handling-data/01-variables.md

 Then try declaring a few variables, *without* assigning them values.

-Use ```console.log()``` to print the value of those variables with values to the console.
+Use ```console.log()``` to print the value of those variables to the console.

 ## Additional Practice
 For extra practice with variables, try the above exercises again.
 Then by hand.
-You can also add labels where *declaration*, *assignment* are happening.
+You can also write out the code by hand, and annotate the code with your own words.